kaymmm/wheniwasbad/README.md

 * Restyled hero units to be full-width
 * Added hero unit page template (full-width + hero unit)
-* Added separate blog-page options v1.1
+* Added separate blog-page options
+* Fixed broken &rquao on "read more" buttons and replace arrows with font-awesome arrow icons v1.1
 * Lots of bugfixes for Wordpress unit tests
 * Overhauled gallery shortcodes so they actually work as expected